 This timely visit followed the UN Secretary'-General's mission to the country in the aftermath of cyclones Idai and Kenneth that devasted the country early this year and coincided with the visit of the Independent Expert on the enjoyment of human rights by persons with albinism.
 Despite the adoption of legislation criminalizing child marriage, with the legislation entering into force the day the SRSG started her mission in the country, Mozambique remains one of the countries in the world with highest prevalence of this harmful practice against children.

-“Harmful practices compromise children's rights and undermine gender equality and empowerment, slowing the sustainable development off the Government and other partners working to end all forms of violence against children but also added that more needs to be done."added SRSG Maalla M'jid.
+“Harmful practices compromise children's rights and undermine gender equality and empowerment, slowing the sustainable development of the Government and of all other partners working to end all forms of violence against children."added SRSG Maalla M'jid.

 Graça Machel and Joaquim Chissano call for joint efforts to end violence against children in Mozambique